 Aim 2: Generate data for constructing 3D maps of major human blood cell lineages.
 With our improved mapping technology platform in place, that will be capable of generating high-quality data from fewer numbers of cells (107-6 cells per experiment), we will expand our data generation efforts to study primary human cells.
 We chose blood-derived immune cells because of the ease with which they can be collected compared to other types of human primary cells and because of their importance in human health.
 We will specifically focus on the following immune cell lineages: CD34+ hematopoietic stem and progenitor cells (HSPCs); lymphoid lineage cell types, including B, T and natural killer (NK) cells; and myeloid lineage–derived neutrophils and monocytes.
 Some subtypes of blood cells, including naïve and memory B (CD19+) cells, naïve and memory CD4+ T cells, and naïve and memory CD8+ T cells, can also be purified in the range of millions (1-7x106), which will be sufficient for ChIA-PET and RICh-PET analysis using the improved protocols.
 The 3D genome datasets generated in this aim will provide a detailed view of nucleome structural changes throughout the immune cell differentiation paradigm.

 Aim 3: Perform 3D genome mapping of immune cell responses to activation signals.
 To further demonstrate the utility of our technology platform for addressing important biological questions, we will investigate changes in immune cell 3D genome structure linked with three major well-characterized immune events: 1) The cytokine-driven switch of monocyte phenotype and function to antigen-presenting dendritic cells (DCs) or to antigen-degrading macrophages; 2) The maturation of DCs that control immunity (mature DCs) and tolerance (immature DCs); and 3) The activation and differentiation of resting naïve CD4+ T cells into functionally diverse progeny cells with distinct transcription factor expression and cytokine production patterns including: T helper 1 (Th1) cells, Th2 cells, and T regulatory (Treg) cells.
 In vitro induction of these cell differentiations are well defined, highly controlled, and robust.
-Therefore, these experiments provide an ideal experimental induction system for generating high-quality 3D genome mapping data for 4D nucleome analysis at the fine time-scale.
+Therefore, these experiments provide an ideal system for generating high-quality 3D genome mapping data for 4D nucleome analysis at fine time-scale.

 RESEARCH STRATEGY